Pacinian corpuscle: Capsule

-The Pacinian corpuscle is approximately oval-cylindrical-shaped and 1 mm in length.
-The entire corpuscle is wrapped by a layer of connective tissue.
-Its capsule consists of 20 to 60 concentric lamellae (hence the alternative lamellar corpuscle) including fibroblasts and fibrous connective tissue (mainly Type IV and Type II collagen network), separated by gelatinous material, more than 92% of which is water.
+The capsule consists of 20-70 concentrically-arranged connective tissue lamellae around the axon terminal at its center, forming a structure much like an onion.
+The capsule consists of fibroblasts and fibrous connective tissue (mainly Type IV and Type II collagen network), separated by gelatinous material, more than 92% of which is water.
 It presents a whorled pattern on micrographs.